ralph-groupscholar/groupscholar-briefing-room/ralph-progress.md

 - Added a briefing focus section to surface risks, experiments, and partner commitments in a single scan.
 - Designed new insight cards with decision-log framing, ownership, and due dates to keep the brief actionable.
 - Redeployed to https://groupscholar-briefing-room.vercel.app.

+## Iteration 3
+- Added a Field Notes section to capture scholar voice, reviewer sentiment, partner whispers, and ambassador cues in a single scan.
+- Designed a new pulse module and note cards to highlight qualitative signals alongside weekly metrics.
+- Redeployed the Briefing Room to https://groupscholar-briefing-room.vercel.app.